 A recently published research by the global strategy firm McKinsey points that the online disruption in the US marketplace leads 15 to 20 percent of consumers to switch stores, but about half of those who switched, report that they are planning to continue using their new choice.

-Small businesses should therefore rapidly establish a loyalty-program as a new income source, by enabling customers to order or book through mobile apps and manage their ongoing experience, especially when they’re away from your shop or business – keeping them coming back as regulars.
+Small businesses should therefore rapidly establish a loyalty program for small business with the digital coupon creator tool as a new income source, by enabling customers to order or book through mobile apps and manage their ongoing experience, especially when they’re away from your shop or business – keeping them coming back.

 In the post-COVID-19 economy, many local business owners lack the capital, people, and technology access that their larger counterparts enjoy.
 Online tools and platforms such as Shopify, Etsy, and Instagram make it relatively simple to promote, reach, and sell to customers online.
 Business owners need similar affordable and automatic tools for managing their customer’s experience and loyalty program, as a central part of their recovery.